eric-d-knowles/vscode-greene/doc.md

         http://127.0.0.1:8889/lab?token=33d4b561e076e9bdc765dd2acc16b7fc00e431954b6bc5ad
     ```

     The last line is what we need.
-We’ll use the URL as a whole to access the Jupyter kernel in VS Code.
+We’ll use the URL as a whole to access the Jupyter server in VS Code.
 But before that, we need to ensure that your local machine is listening to the compute node on the right port.
 That port is listed after the colon in the first part of the URL — in this example `8889`

 8. **Forward the Local Port to the Remote Port**